stopthatrightmeow/Mod-erate-Impact/readme.md

 #### OAuth_Secret

 The option `oauth_secret` can be found via [Twitch Chat OAuth Password Generator](https://twitchapps.com/tmi/).
-This website, while not affiliated with Twitch, is referenced directly in [Twitch's IRC Guide](https://dev.twitch.tv/docs/irc/guide) as a quick and easy way to grab an oauth token.
+This website, while not affiliated with Twitch, is referenced directly in [Twitch's IRC Guide](https://dev.twitch.tv/docs/irc/guide) as a quick and easy way to grab an OAuth token.
 This will be used with your nickname to sign into the IRC in order to track the chat information.

 ## Running Mod-erate Impact